Update Aug. 23 with clarification of St. Louis County judges retention system. Update in bold.

 Besides his jail and probation sentence, McCormick also must seek alcohol counseling and wear an alcohol monitoring SCRAM bracelet for one year after his release from jail.

-Many Patch readers took to the commenting section of our previous story to denounce what they believed was a soft sentence for the killing of another human being.
+Many Patch readers took to the commenting section to denounce what they believed was a soft sentence for the killing of another human being.

 “I do not understand.
 I am not angry or vengeful; I just do not understand the court’s sentence,” wrote a reader going by the name Lance Martinez.
 “This man, through his own negligible behavior took a life recklessly.”